fcharih/PySPRINT/README.md

 This package was only tested on macOS and Linux (Ubuntu).

+**OpenMPI must be installed on your system**.
+This can be done with Homebrew (macOS) or your package manager on Linux platforms.

 ### Building from source

 If you have a recent version of [Rust](https://www.rust-lang.org/learn/get-started) on